cjrh/lifter/README.md

 ## Usage

-There is a configuration file, `lifter.config` that lets you specify which files you want, and from where. *lifter* will keep track of the most recent version, so it is cheap to rerun if nothing's changed.
+There is a sample configuration file, `lifter.config` that lets you specify which applications you want, and from where. *lifter* will keep track of the most recent version, so it is cheap to rerun if nothing's changed.

 This repo contains an example `lifter.config` file that you can use as a